Understanding the Euphonium and Its Variants

 Daily Routine

 Oil the valves every time you play.
-Use a high‑quality synthetic valve oil (e.g., Hetman, Al Cass, or Blue Juice) applied sparingly.
+Use a high‑quality synthetic valve oil (e.g., Hetman, Al Cass, or Blue Juice) applied sparingly—one drop per valve is usually enough.
 Grease the slides weekly with a slide cream or petroleum‑based lubricant.
 Wipe the exterior with a soft cloth after each session to remove moisture and hand oils.
-Never leave the instrument in a hot car or direct sunlight—extreme temperatures can damage lacquer and alignment.
+Never leave the instrument in a hot car or direct sunlight—extreme temperatures can damage lacquer and alignment, and can cause pads to warp.
+Also avoid sudden temperature changes, which can cause condensation inside.

 Weekly Cleaning